coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/10.workflow/13.workflow_weekendwarning/item.md

 Payment is created on specific days, in our case, **only** weekend days.

-The first thing we are going to need is a new custom field (we are going to call it “Day of the week”, you can name it whatever you want).
+The first thing we are going to need is a new custom field (we are going to call it "Day of the week", you can name it whatever you want).

 This field will be of the **type "number"** and it will hold a number from 1-7, representing each day of the week (1-Monday, 2-Tuesday...